plan44/fonthexer2/README.md

 ## How this app came to be

-The p44lgraphics export part is fully hand-coded C++ mostly adapted from existing code in `p44lgraphics/textview.cpp`.
+The p44lgraphics export part is fully hand-coded C++, most of it adapted from existing code in `p44lgraphics/textview.cpp`.

-However the mac app itself is mostly the result of a conversion with ChatGPT 3.5.
+However the mac app itself is primarily the result of a conversation with ChatGPT 3.5.
 I have a firm understanding of the Cocoa concepts, but my practice is very dated and mostly iOS focused, so for every little UI detail I would have needed to research APIs and howtos.
 Asking the AI chatbot made this much easier - the suggested code usually worked out of the box.
-Finetuning then turned out to be more efficient to do manually (or leave for later, like proper fontpanel functioning) - the more detailed and specific my prompt was, the more the AI tended to hallucinate the APIs that *would* fit my needs - but don't exist.
+Only finetuning turned out to be more efficient to do manually (or leave for later, like proper fontpanel functioning) - the more detailed and specific my prompt was, the more the AI tended to hallucinate the APIs that *would* fit my needs - but don't exist.

 ---